radha-r27/radha-r27/README.md

 **Data Extraction**:

-Shopee Brazil contains two Datasets which are extracted from the Excel CSV file provided in the canvas of NTUC Learning Hub.
+Shopee Brazil contains two Datasets which are extracted from the Excel CSV file provided in the canvas.
 The two datasets customer.csv and purchase.csv are extracted using the Import from Text/CSV option available in Power BI

 **Data Cleaning**: